 Inflammations of the oviduct

 Inflammation of the fallopian tube (salpingitis), e.g., caused by chlamydia, can lead to adhesions within the oviduct.
-A possible complication might be sterility but it might also increase the risk of a tubal pregnancy which occurs when the fertilized ovum implants in the tube’s mucus membrane.
-This is also called extrauterine or ectopic pregnancy.
+A possible complication might be sterility but it might also increase the risk of a tubal pregnancy which occurs when the fertilized ovum implants in the tube’s mucous membrane.
+This is also called an extrauterine or ectopic pregnancy.
 It poses a risk for the mother and should, therefore, be diagnosed and treated as early as possible.

 The purpose of the uterus